 Reader Wendy wrote to me a while back asking about style rules concerning mixed metals.
-I admitted that I wear silver exclusively – my engagement and wedding rings are white gold – so I never grapple with this question myself.
-But my instinct was to say that you can go one of four routes: Don’t care, wear all one or the other, mix intentionally, or include a bridging piece.
+At the time I wore silver exclusively – my engagement and wedding rings are white gold – so I had never grappled with this question myself.
+But I’ve since started incorporating some gold tones into my jewelry wardrobe and tinkered with mixing.
+So now I believe you can go one of four routes: Don’t care, wear all one or the other, mix intentionally, or include a bridging piece.

-I know many women who have gold wedding rings and wear other jewelry in silver or gold without giving it a single thought.
-A single gold piece in a silver mix – especially something as small as a wedding ring – is unlikely to seem jarring, so if you can accessorize without thinking about it, do.
-But if doing that bothers you …
+I know many women who have gold wedding/everyday rings and wear other jewelry in silver or gold without giving it a single thought.
+A single gold piece in a silver mix – especially something as small as a ring – is unlikely to seem jarring, so if you can accessorize without thinking about it, do.
+But if it bothers you …

 WEAR ALL ONE OR THE OTHER

 Wearing all one or the other will look polished and chic, of course.
-But that limits you to gold, unless you’re willing to take off your wedding ring.
+But that limits you to gold, unless you’re willing to take off your wedding/everyday ring.
 So …

 Creating an intentional and harmonious mix of metals mostly just means including more than one in a single area of wear.
 Mix gold and silver bangles, or wear a thin gold and a thin silver chain layered together.
 Or …